isc-projects/stork/doc/troubleshooting.rst

 --------------

 :Issue:       Kea Control Agent returns ``Kea error response - status: 401, message: Unauthorized`` message.
-:Description: The Stork Agent and the Kea Control Agent are running, but connection cannot be established.
+:Description: The Stork Agent and the Kea Control Agent are running, but a connection doesn't establish.
               The Stork Agent logs contain similar messages: ``failed to parse responses from Kea:
               { "result": 401, "text": "Unauthorized" }`` or ``Kea error response - status: 401, message: Unauthorized``.
 :Solution:    Update the ``/etc/stork/agent-credentials.json`` file with the valid user/password credentials.
 :Explanation: The Kea Control Agent supports the Basic Auth authentication.
-If it is enabled then the valid
+If it is enabled, then the valid
               credentials must be provided in the Stork Agent configuration.
-Check if this file exists and contains the valid user, password and IP address.
+Check if this file exists and contains the valid user, password, and IP address.

 --------------

-:Issue:       During the registration process the Stork Agent returns the ``problem with registering machine:
+:Issue:       During the registration process, the Stork Agent returns the ``problem with registering machine:
               cannot parse address`` message.
 :Description: The Stork is configured with the IPv6 address with zone ID from the "link-local" scope.
-              After start the daemon it displays the ``try to register agent in Stork server`` and next above error.
+              The daemon displays the ``try to register agent in Stork server`` and then the above error.
               The application exists with the fatal status.
 :Solution:    Use the IPv6 address from the "global" scope or IPv4.
 :Explanation: The IPv6 "link-local" addresses with zone ID aren't supported by the Stork Server.

 --------------

-:Issue:       During the registration process the Stork Agent returns the ``problem with registering machine:
+:Issue:       During the registration process, the Stork Agent returns the ``problem with registering machine:
               Post "/api/machines": unsupported protocol scheme ""`` message.
-:Solution:    The ``--server-url`` argument is provided in wrong format.
+:Solution:    The ``--server-url`` argument is provided in the wrong format.
 It must be the canonical URL.
-              It should starts with protocol (``http://`` or ``https://``), next should be the host (DNS name or IP address, for IPv6 escape them with the square brackets), at end should be the port delimited from the host by colon.
+              It should begin with the protocol (``http://`` or ``https://``), then contain the host (DNS name or IP address - for IPv6 escape them with the square brackets), and end with the port (delimited from the host by a colon).
 For example: ``http://storkserver:8080``.

 ---------------